 Congratulations on hiring a new employee!
 Below are tips to welcome your new team member.
 Periodically, we will email onboarding information to help new employees become a part the UM System community and share tips for you, as a manager, to set them up for success.
-You can always visit our You at the U website to access the same tips and information.
+You can always visit our Onboarding Series website to access the same tips and information.

 - Make a good first impression

 - Remember that you are serving as a representative of the university and should behave in a way that aligns with the university’s values.

 - Start the day off right -- have someone greet the new employee when they arrive on their first day and give him or her an introduction to the university.
 This may include a tour of their building and introductions to those whom with they will be working.

 - Provide an opportunity for yourself and the new employee’s coworkers to get to know each other, such as planning a lunch together during their first week.